lightscalar/pyro/README.md

 unwieldy and ultimately not very useful.
 So two levels of nesting; that's all you get.

-As a concrete example, let's create a user instance via our API.
+As a concrete example, let's create a `User` instance via our API.
 To do this, we simply `POST` some data to the server running at `http://localhost:5000`.
 We can do this at the command line using `curl`: